OPALX-project/OPALX-project.github.io/runOPAL.md

 `runOPAL.py [--restart-file=FILE [--restart-step=STEPNR | --restart-pos=POS]] [--help] [--test] [--block] [--keep] [--nobatch] [ATTR=SCANVALUE] {[ATTR=VALUE]}`
-*ATTR* refers to a name in the data file.

   * *--test* exercises everything except for the submission of the job.
   * *--restart-pos* specifies the position (in meter) defining the restart of the simulation.
 If no data has been dumped at that position *runOpal* will use the nearest position stored in the restart file as restart position.